-Our carbon credit card is maxed out, incorporating an alternative to fossil fuel heating and cooling is becoming necessary to have a good long term financial plan.
-Multifamily and larger buildings with energy efficient non – fossil fuel heating / cooling / hot water systems will have increasing rental revenue and asset value through energy reduction and storage, as the value of fossil fuel reliant building space declines.
+Our carbon credit card is maxed out and the interest rate is about to soar.
+Any financial plan for buildings should include energy efficient and non – fossil fuel heating / cooling / hot water systems.
+Now is the time to leverage rental revenue and asset value through energy reduction and storage, as the value of fossil fuel reliant and inefficient building space declines.

-Alberta’s first net zero office building, the Mosaic Center in Edmonton extracts the solar heat energy stored in the earth to supply a very large portion of the heat energy requirements, which equates to about 140 KW of constant power when used for heating, delivering this power comes at a cost ratio of 1 : 4, meaning at most 35 KW of power is needed to provide heating for 30,000 sq ft, and very much less power required for cooling.
+Alberta’s first net zero office building, the Mosaic Center in Edmonton extracts the solar heat energy stored in the earth to supply most of the heat energy requirements, which equates to about 140 KW of constant power when used for heating, delivering this power comes at a cost ratio of 1 : 4, meaning at most 35 KW of power is needed to provide heating for 30,000 sq ft, and very much less power required for cooling.
 Geoexchange reduces the required input energy for heating and cooling by as much as 80 % , allowing for 1-1.5 KW of PV solar panels the power to heat & cool each 1,000 sq ft of building space. .

 The most cost effective path to net zero for an existing building is the installation of a BTES system, collecting solar and waste heat to be stored and used seasonally.

 Our equipment has been tailored to make the process of vertical ground loop installation fast and efficient, providing high quality at low cost.

 We have designed a format for drilling 3 ¼ inch (80mm) Dia.
 Wells to a typical depth of 400′ (120 meters) to install 1inch loop.
 This is our “best bang for buck” suggestion for most commercial Geothermal installations.
 Our drills can install 1 ¼ inch loops where required.